nicholas-leonard/slides/bostonml2016.md

 ## Recurrent Neural Network - Language Model

-Maximize likelihood ofnext word given previous words :
+Maximize likelihood of next word given previous words (input -> target) :

  1. `we` -> `need`
  2. `we, need` -> `to`